 Disruptions in the functioning of these areas of the brain have a variety of impacts, including:

 - Enabling substance-associated cues such as people, places or things to trigger substance seeking.
-This is called increased incentive salience, a term that refers to the psychological process of directing behavior towards naturally sought after rewards for survival such as food, water and sex.
+This is called increased incentive salience, a term that refers to the psychological process of directing behavior toward naturally sought-after rewards for survival, such as food, water, and sex.

-- Reducing the sensitivity of brain systems involved in the experience of pleasure or reward and heighten activation of brain stress systems
+- Reducing the sensitivity of brain systems involved in the experience of pleasure or reward and heightening activation of brain stress systems

-- Reducing functioning of brain executive control systems which are involved in the ability to make decisions and regulate one’s actions, emotions and impulses
+- Reducing the functioning of brain executive control systems, which are involved in the ability to make decisions and regulate one’s actions, emotions, and impulses

 Long-Term Effects of Drugs On the Brain